 - Demonstrate fluency with pharmacy calculations, dosage formulas, and solution calculations

 - Demonstrate synthesis of knowledge and skills of an effective pharmacy technician to perform in a pharmacy setting under the supervision of a registered pharmacist

 Degree & National Certifications

-Students completing the entire course successfully will receive a Certificate of Competence from KCC.
+Students successfully completing the entire course (both Parts 1 and 2) will receive a Certificate of Competence from KCC.
 Graduates will also be eligible to sit for the national Pharmacy Technician Certification Examination offered through the Pharmacy Technician Certification Board (PTCB).
 Those passing this exam will be given the designation of CPhT, or Certified Pharmacy Technician.